HUD 223(f) Acquisition & Refinancing

 If a HUD 223(f) loan isn't right for your multifamily development or substantial rehabilitation project, visit Multifamily Loans for more options that include bank financing, life company financing, Fannie Mae, Freddie Mac, and many others.

-- The Only Way to Refinance or Purchase Apartment Buildings
+- The Best Way to Refinance or Purchase Apartment Buildings

 - Loan Considerations